 There are no plans for school closures, however, this cannot be ruled out.
-The merging of some primary schools and establishment of school campus models (with shared leadership teams) will also be considered (Education will take lead on this option).
+The merging of some primary schools and establishment of school campus models (with shared leadership teams) will also be considered.

 Schools (Consultation) (Scotland) Act 2010

 For local authorities to consult on changes to schools (including nursery) such as closing, relocating, or opening a new school.